Integrating MIT Applications with Open edX using Tutor

 andClient Secret

-: from record created byconfigure_instance
+: from the record created byconfigure_instance

-when you set up MITx Application.-
+when you set up the MIT Application.-

 Other settings:

-where MITxApplication_GATEWAY_IP is the IP from the
+is the IP from themitApplication_default

 network from the first step.
 Mac users, usehost.docker.internal